 Female Sex Hormones

 Sex hormones CANNOT be tested or balanced while pregnant or breastfeeding.
-Please wait 2 complete ovulatory cycles after giving birth and/or weaning before testing.
+Please wait 2 complete ovulatory cycles after giving birth and/or weaning before testing, says certain literature.

 Sex hormones CANNOT be tested or balanced while on birth control pills or implants.
 Sex hormones CAN be tested and balanced while an IUD is inserted but it can be very difficult.